12 Things You Need to Know About Your Nest Thermostat

 If you’re having a battle over the thermostat in your home between people who like things hot and others who prefer them cold, Nest has a function to give you the upper hand.

-Users can lock the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.
+A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.

 If you want to lock your Nest: